Yalantis/FastEasyMapping/README.md

 @end
 ```

-In order to map _JSON to Object_ and vice versa we have to describe mapping rules:
+In order to map _JSON to Object_ and vice versa we have to describe the mapping rules:

 ```objective-c
 @implementation Person (Mapping)